 I’ve done more than 10,000 surgeries and they had little emotional impact on me because I was shut down.
 There’s no emotional attachment.
 I know I did it; I earned a good living; I remember things people wrote and cakes people made for me, but there’s no attachment.
-It’s only after I transitioned that everything » » » » on to the full article
+It’s only after I transitioned that everything … Continue reading TEDMED Blog : Examined Lives: An MD on living and helping to guide the evolution of transgender health

 A lot happened in health last week, in many dimensions.
 TEDMED (@tedmed) was a part of it for me.
 I’m not going to try summarize (because I’ll miss A LOT) but I will add my experience (it’s my RSS feed, after all :)).
-The hive The Hive, brought to you by… For the people and » » » » on to the full article
+The hive The Hive, brought to you by… For the people and … Continue reading TEDMED

 This is a blog post written by my community colleague Jess Jacobs (@Jess_Jacobs).